upbound/docs/content/providers/migration.md

 ##### Non-Interactive execution
 <!-- vale alex.ProfanityUnlikely = YES -->

-In this mode, the user takes no action and the tool runs each step, and informs the user of the progress.
+In this mode, the user takes no action, and the tool executes each step, and informs the user of the progress.

 <!-- vale alex.ProfanityUnlikely = NO -->
 <!-- ignore "execution" -->
-If the tool doesn't report any errors during execution the migration was successful.
+If no errors are reported during execution, the migration was successful.
 The user can verify the correct completion of the migration by checking the status of the cluster.
-The user can use some commands that can be for validation
+The following commands can be used to check the cluster status:

 - `kubectl get providers.pkg.crossplane.io`: The user must observe the family providers instead of monolithic.